 Are there benefits to simply being outside?

-As the Instagram hashtag goes, outside is free, and saving your pennies is not the only reason to go outside for your runs.
-Both exercise and being outside have been linked to improved mood, especially if you suffer from mild to moderate depression, so heading outside for your run can provide a significant boost to your mental health.
+As the Instagram hashtag goes, outside is free, and saving your pennies is not the only reason to go outdoors for your runs.
+Both exercise and being outside have been linked to improved mood, especially if you suffer from mild to moderate depression, so heading out for your run can provide a significant boost to your mental health.

 There are also physical benefits to outdoor running beyond that of what you get simply from the exercise itself, mainly in the shape of upping your vitamin D through exposure to sunlight.
 People in the northern hemisphere donât get enough of this essential vitamin, to the point where the UKâs Department of Health recommends that adults consider taking a supplement.
 Moving all your runs outdoors, especially in the warmer months, can help your body get more vitamin D.